microsoft/aed-content-nasa-su20/Learn/IntrotoPython/introduction-installation/includes/5-install-vs-code.md

-# Installing and Configuring Visual Studio Code
+# Exercise - Install and Configure Visual Studio Code for Data Exploration

 While it was great reading about these technologies, a much more exciting way to learn about them is to install them and begin playing around.
 This unit will teach you how to install Visual Studio Code.